Charles R. Kesler

-Charles R. Kesler (born 1956) is professor of Government at Claremont McKenna College and Claremont Graduate University.
+Charles R. Kesler (born 1956) is an American political scientist.
+He is a professor of government at Claremont McKenna College and Claremont Graduate University.
 He is editor of the Claremont Review of Books, and the author of several books.
 He also serves on the Board of Trustees at New College of Florida.

-Early life
+Early life and education

-Kesler graduated from Harvard University, where he earned a bachelor of arts degree in Social studies (1978), followed by a Ph.D in Government (1985).
+Kesler was born and raised in West Virginia, where he served as a reporter for the Charleston Daily Mail, then the state's largest newspaper.
+He graduated from Harvard University, where he earned a Bachelor of Arts degree in social studies in 1978, followed by a Ph.D in government in 1985.

 Career

 Kesler is a professor of government at Claremont McKenna College and the graduate faculty at Claremont Graduate University.
-He is a senior fellow of the far-right Claremont Institute, and teaches at their Publius Fellows Program, a summer institute for promising young conservatives.
+He is a senior fellow of Claremont Institute, and teaches at their Publius Fellows Program, a summer institute for promising young conservatives.
 Additionally, he is the editor of the Claremont Review of Books, a quarterly conservative magazine.
 He was the director of Henry Salvatori Center at Claremont McKenna College from 1989 to 2008.
 In 2023, he was appointed by Ron DeSantis to the New College of Florida Board of Trustees.

-Kesler was a member of the Trump administration's 18-member 1776 Commission, which released a report on January 18, 2021 (Martin Luther King, Jr. Day) that called for "patriotic education."
+Kesler was a member of the Trump administration's 18-member 1776 Commission, which released a report on 18 January 2021 (Martin Luther King, Jr. Day) that called for "patriotic education."